Simcy Creative

 The value to return if the variable is not found/declared

-- The value of the variable requested or the default value otherwise.
+Returns mixed - The value of the variable requested or the default value otherwise.

-will convert string values like shown below:
+env() will convert string values like shown below:

-.'empty' or '(empty)' will be converted to an empty string
+• 'empty' or '(empty)' will be converted to an empty string ''.

-.'null' or '(null)' will be converted to
+• 'null' or '(null)' will be converted to void/undefined.

 Configuration Files

-.
+At the root of Simcify's directory structure there is a directory named config.
 This folder stores config values categorised by file name e.g. All authentication configuration variables will be stored in auth.php.

 Configurations stored in this files may also be extracted from the environment variables and it is recommended that all environment variables have a corresponding config variable.
 This is because unlike environment variables which are declared only once and are not mutable, config variables are mutable and can be changed during the run-time of a request.

-To retrieve config variables or set them during run-time, Simcify provides the helper function config
+To retrieve config variables or set them during run-time, Simcify provides the helper function config which acts as a getter/setter polymorphic function.
+Usage is described below:

-$value = null
+mixed config( string$key [, mixed $value = null ])

 Parameter